-Rabbi Elizabeth Zeller serves as the Director of Learning and Innovation for NFTY - the Reform Jewish Youth Movement.
-She previously served as the Associate Rabbi Educator in Forest Hills, NY, and as the Interim Educator and Cantorial soloist in Tacoma, WA.
+Rabbi Elizabeth Zeller is the Senior Rabbi at Temple Chaverim in Plainview, NY.
+She previously served as the Director of Learning and Innovation for NFTY - the Reform Jewish Youth Movement, the Associate Rabbi Educator in Forest Hills, NY, and as the Interim Educator and Cantorial soloist in Tacoma, WA.
 She graduated from Indiana University with a degree in Jewish Studies and Political Science and was ordained from the Hebrew-Union College - Jewish Institute of Religion's Cincinnati campus in 2009.
 She is the immediate past-president of the Women's Rabbinic Network.

 Liz is married to David Zeller and they have one son together, Sam, and a mini Labradoodle named Rory.